 Prodnose: What!
 Are we to be denied profits?
 This will never do!
 How can we get over this terrible problem?
 Speak up, quickly now!

 Field: We must use the seven step process.

 Prodnose: Why didn’t you tell me before?
 Yes, we will certainly use this process!
 How does it work?

 Now that my friend Prodnose has temporarily subsided, let us sum up the five step process with a diagram…

 I think we’ll leave this page alone for now, and come back to the seven step process later.
 If I can ever work it out!
-8^) Still, the film was instructive, wasn’t it?
+8^) Still, the films were great, weren’t they?

 In the meantime, I wish you all good fortune, and happy listening to 78s!